Lachie-King24/holbertonschool-shell/basics/README.md

 13-symbolic_link is a script that once run, will create a symbolic link to /bin/ls named __ls__

 14-copy_html is a script that will copy all non existent or newer files into the parent directory from the current directory

+15-lets_move is a script that will move all files that begin with a capital letter to /tmp/u